 The extensions .net and .org are also pretty popular, though the latter is traditionally geared toward nonprofit organizations.
 It might be worth considering a .net (or .org if a nonprofit) if paired with careful promotion/marketing.
 Some who’re using a .com domain might also buy the .net version (and redirect it to the .com one) just to keep it out of others’ hands.

 Country-specific extensions might be useful if your site’s aimed at a specific country; for instance, Amazon.ca is Amazon’s Canadian version of its website.
 Otherwise, you’re better off going with .com.

 There’s been an explosion of domains, not helped by ICANN (the regulatory body for such) increasingly opening up such in recent years.
 However, I wouldn’t consider most of them worth pursuing.

 The extensions .biz and .info are probably the most popular of these.
-However, despite .biz being meant for businesses, it’s come off as less-than-trustworthy or spammer-like.
+Originally, the domain .biz was aimed at businesses; however, its reputation is now less-than-trustworthy or spammer-like.
 The same goes for .info.
-Both also convey not taking one’s site seriously, or that someone couldn’t be bothered getting a .com (or even .net).
+Both also convey the site’s owner either doesn’t take things seriously or couldn’t bother to get a .com (or even .net).